Linus-J/pokerladder/README.md

 ## Information
 This personal project is designed to be able to allow online users to play 1 on 1 Texas Hold'em poker using a matchmaking system and ELO ratings. <br /><br />
 The project is still in development and he next milestone is to move the game from only being able to be played on LAN to online via UDP holepunching.<br /><br />
-Protected information such as connection strings and passwords have been omitted from the source code.<br /><br />
+Protected information such as connection strings and passwords have been omitted from the source code.
 ## Features:
   - A login GUI with backend connection to a remote MySQL database
   - An ELO rank displayed on the matchmaking GUI and soon to be displayed on the website on a leader board